FREE pick up in Perth. Flat rate standard and express postage Australia wide. Shipping to New Zealand also available. (Excl pumps)

 You are welcome to contact me if you have any questions.

-*To date (12/05/2024) I estimate I have seen >1000 mothers in person and via video - I have seen about 4 mothers who truly needed 24mm flanges and about 6 who truly needed 27mm flanges (although I think that once some swelling goes down they will be able to go down further).
-I have still not seen anyone need bigger than 27mm.
+*To date (12/01/2025) I estimate I have seen >1200 mothers in person and via video - I have seen about 4 mothers who truly needed 24mm flanges and about 7 who truly needed 27mm flanges (although I think that once some swelling goes down they will be able to go down further).
+I have now seen 2 mothers who truly needed bigger than 27mm, but not bigger than 30mm

 I have found the rule of "measuring after expressing for 5mins and adding 1-2mm" can be inaccurate as the nipple will swell to meet the flange you are currently using, which artificially increases the size (it's like trying on a t-shirt over a jumper - you either wouldn't do it or know that you can go down a few sizes).
 Also, the guides that make you cut out holes and place them over your nipple may not be completely accurate either - they do not show how your nipples respond to vacuum, which can be an important step.